RyantheKing/RyansSite/_posts/2025-04-11-backup-synology-with-omv.md

 \
 ![OpenVPN Setup](/assets/images/posts/openvpn.png){:style="display: block; margin: 0 auto; width: 80%;"}

 After enabling the VPN, head over to the Privilege section and make sure OpenVPN is only enabled for users who need it.
-I use one VPN account that has a different password from any of the other user accounts so that comprimised user login details don't allow bad actors remote access to the NAS.
+I use one VPN account that has a different password from any of the other user accounts so that compromised user login details don't allow bad actors remote access to the NAS.
 You will also need a dedicated user account that only OpenMediaVault will use.
 I recommend going to `Control Panel -> User & Group` and denying access to all folders and applications for any accounts that have access to the VPN.
-This seperates credentials, requiring different passwords for remote access and making filesystem changes to the NAS. \
+This separates credentials, requiring different passwords for remote access and making file system changes to the NAS. \
 \
 Lastly we need to ensure that when the backup server connects to the Synology NAS, it always uses the same IP address.
 This is important so that Synology knows where to backup files to.
 First go to `Control Panel -> Terminal & SNMP` and tick `Enable SSH service`.
 Now you can ssh into your Synology NAS so that we can add a configuration file.
 SSH in with:
 ```bash